57th Weather Reconnaissance Squadron: Weather reconnaissance

 Reactivated in 1951 in Hawaii, Equipped with very long range Boeing WB-29 Superfortresses, upgrading to extended long-range Boeing WB-50D Superfortresses in 1956.
 Conducted long-range weather flights over the Arctic and along the northern periphery of the Soviet Union; the aircraft being equipped with sensors for detecting radioactive debris to gather evidence when the Soviets tested nuclear devices.
 Inactivated in 1958 as part of the phaseout of the WB-50s and development of faster jet aircraft for the long-range intelligence mission.

 Reactivated in 1962 at Kirtland Air Force Base, New Mexico.
 Beginning in 1963 began to be equipped with new high-altitude reconnaissance Martin RB-57F Canberra aircraft modified for high altitude, long range intelligence gathering, assigned to the meteorological role.
 Part of their duties involved high-altitude atmospheric sampling and radiation detection work in support of nuclear test monitoring.
 Over the next decade the RB-57Fs were flown on a worldwide basis at very high altitudes at high speeds; the squadron being moved to Australia, then to Hawaii.
 Stress cracks began appearing in the wing spars and ribs of the RB-57Fs after a few years of service.
 Some were sent to General Dynamics for repairs.
 By 1969 the aircraft were basically worn out and they were flown to Davis-Monthan Air Force Base for storage.
-Squadron was then inactivated.
+The squadron was then inactivated.